OGKevin/ComBunqWebApp/README.md

     ```

-    This is  back end stuff and u shouldnt worry much about it for now.
+    This is  back end stuff and you shouldn't worry too much about it for now.

-- In the folder [static](../master/static/) u will find the CSS and JS documents used by the templates.
+- In the folder [static](../master/static/) you will find the CSS and JS documents used by the templates.

-- Change the ```href=''``` and ```src=''``` atributes by dublicating it, commenting one of them out and change the other one to```/static/Manager...``` like u normaly would.
+- Change the ```href=''``` and ```src=''``` attributes by duplicating it, commenting one of them out and change the other one to```/static/Manager...``` like you normally would.
 After you're done and ready to make a pull request uncomment the original line and remove the edited one.